selinon/selinon/docs.source/cli.rst

 Using environment variables to supply options
 =============================================

-If you run Selinon CLI in various scripts or you would like to interact with Selinon CLI in different environment, you can explicitly state your options in environment variables:
+If you run Selinon CLI in various scripts or you would like to interact with Selinon CLI in different environments, you can explicitly state your options in environment variables:

 .. code-block:: bash

   export SELINON_NODES_DEFINITION=/path/to/nodes.yaml
   export SELINON_FLOW_DEFINITIONS=/path/to/flows/
-  export SELINON_NODE_ARGS_JSON=1
+  export SELINON_EXECUTE_NODE_ARGS_JSON=1
   # No need to explicitly state YAML configuration files and option to do JSON parsing.
   $ selinon-cli execute --flow-name flow1 --node-args '{"foo": "bar"}